githubcustomerserviceistrash/githubcustomerserviceistrash.github.io/jung.md

 payload = {
     "text": "...", # Pretend the text of multiple interviews with Elon Musk is here for brevity.
     "subcommand": "These are transcripts of interviews with Elon Musk.
-Your subcommand is to contain your analysis to the person being intervied and focus your analysis on being maximally informative to someone who might consider working for or having business dealings with him."
+Your subcommand is to contain your analysis to the person being interviewed and focus your analysis on being maximally informative to someone who might consider working for or having business dealings with him."
 }

 headers = {